-In April 2018, First Tee – Tennessee was created through the expansion of our service area.
-This area combines The First Tee of Middle Tennessee and The First Tee of Tri-Cities under one name, First Tee – Tennessee.
-The service area of First Tee – Tennessee added all counties in the state of Tennessee, with the exception of Knoxville and the surrounding counties.
-Knoxville and the surrounding counties will continue to be serviced by First Tee – Knoxville.
+In April 2018, First Tee - Tennessee was created through the expansion of our service area.
+This area combines The First Tee of Middle Tennessee and The First Tee of Tri-Cities under one name, First Tee - Tennessee.
+The service area of First Tee - Tennessee has since expanded to service all of Tennessee and is broken in to five regions.
+The regions are (1) Nashville (Middle Tennessee), (2) Tri-Cities, (3) Greather Chattanooga, Memphis (West Tennessee) and Knoxville.

 The start of The First Tee